ChefKissInc/ChefKissInc.github.io/README.md

-# NootInc.github.io
+# ChefKissInc.github.io

-The official Noot hackintosh site.
+The official ChefKiss site.
 The guide is currently a WIP.

-The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
-See [`LICENSE`](https://github.com/NootInc/NootedRed/blob/master/LICENSE).
+The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.5`.
+See [`LICENSE`](https://github.com/ChefKissInc/ChefKissInc.github.io/blob/master/LICENSE).

 To install dependencies, run